Civilians and strangers become heroes for Harvey victims

 (CNN)In the thick of disaster, help doesn't always come from a helicopter or a rescuer in a uniform.
 Sometimes, it's a makeshift fleet of pickup trucks and jon boats, speeding toward danger as almost everyone else is trying to get out.

 The Cajun Navy, the famous volunteer rescue group that formed in Louisiana after Hurricane Katrina, is mobilizing to Houston to deliver desperate residents from Harvey's downpour.
-Clyde Cain, who runs the groups social media, told CNN they started deploying people in the early hours of Monday morning.
+Clyde Cain, who runs the group's social media, told CNN they started deploying people in the early hours of Monday morning.

 "There are hundreds of volunteers and we've already made hundreds of rescues," he told CNN.
 "Our goal is to help people get out if they are trapped in their homes or apartments, get them to safety."